-Located just across from Voyager is Kringle's Holiday house, a gift shop specializing seasonal Christmas decor.
-Kringle's is an original structure to the park, and has always been a retail location.
-Prior to being called Kringles it was known as The Lift from 2009 until 2017, prior to 2009 it was known as Norseman's Niceties, offering standard park souvenirs.
+Located just across from Voyager is Scandi Candy, scheduled to open in May 2019.
+Scandi Candy is an original structure to the park, and has always been a retail location.
+Prior to being called Scandi Candy it was known as Kringle's Holiday House in 2018, The Lift from 2009 until 2017, and prior to 2009 it was known as Norseman's Niceties, offering standard park souvenirs.

 Tivoli Music Hall is currently used only in the spring and fall, and otherwise sits empty during the summer months.
 During the spring it is home to the park's annual Choir & Band Festivals (dating back to 1974).
-During the fall, it is typically home to a Haunt theater show; in the last three years, that has meant Ed Alonzo's Fun House/Magic Show.
-Prior to 2011, Tivoli was home to a summer musical revue show, which changed theme and productions almost every year.
-A complete listing of Tivoli Shows through the years will be coming soon.
+During the fall it's occasionally been home to a Halloween-themed show including Ed Alonzo's Magic Show from 2014 to 2016 and Illusionists John Bundy and Morgan's Spooktacular Show from the early 2000's until 2012.
+Prior to 2011, Tivoli was also home to a summer musical revue show, which changed theme and productions almost every year.
+A complete listing of the summer Tivoli Shows is available by clicking on the above link.

 Coca-Cola Freestyle 1980's-current

 A small stand located adjacent to the entrance of Viking Voyager, guests can refill their souvenir drink bottles here, or purchase a soda.
 Interesting side note: this stand was originally built in the 80's to sell Encyclopedia Britannica.

-Nordic Chaser 2018-current This small circular ride, replaces Finnish Fling for the 2018 season.
-Riders board one of several miniature viking ships that spin around a central hub.
-More information and photos coming soon!
-Scandi Scrambler 1973 (moved/renamed 2014)-current
+Nordic Chaser 2018-current